lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-where-do-we-start-refactoring-a-large-method.md

 > There is so much to nip away at.
 > Where do we start?

 Has this happened to you?
-If it has, you may also know that if we pick a less than ideal place to start, the abstractions we develop will be no better.
+It is not only difficult picking a starting point, but if we pick a less than ideal place to start, the abstractions we end up developing may be no better.

-So, again, where do we start?

 Sandro Mancuso suggests we start with statements nested most deeply within our code.

 <center><img src="/assets/images/start-refactoring-from-the-deepest-branch.png" width="500" alt="Start refactoring from the deepest branch"></center>

-The deepest branch gives us a small, localised problem to solve.
-There are fewer dependencies to deal with (like those pesky global variables).
+The deepest branches gives us small, localised problems to solve where there are fewer dependencies to deal with.

-It is also likely that the deepest parts of the code will be expressing details that don't belong in the method.
-Details that will be violating Uncle Bob's
+It is also likely that the deepest branches will be expressing details that don't belong in the method, i.e. details that violate Uncle Bob's
-"one Level of abstraction per function" rule.
+'one Level of abstraction per method' rule.
 As we nip away at those details, patterns that express the methods true intent should emerge.
-Once we see those patterns,
-we can come up with better abstractions.
+Once we start seeing those patterns, we can come up with better abstractions.

 Sandro demonstrates the technique in the following video: